 2018-19: SACSCOC Fifth-Year Report

-2019-20: College of Arts and Sciences; Robert H. Ledbetter College of Business
+2019-20: College of Humanities and Social Sciences; Robert H. Ledbetter College of Business